-Women are underrepresented in management for various reasons based on individual circumstances and the social environment as well as the company.
-Therefore, a strategy to increase the representation of women must encompass a wide variety of measures; however, it must be acknowledged that certain reasons cannot be addressed by organizational measures.
+It remains a primary goal of RBI to further increase the proportion of women in leadership positions, despite already noticeable progress.
+This requires a comprehensive strategy encompassing various measures at all levels of the organization.
 The first set of measures focuses on work culture and aims to achieve a healthy work-life balance as well as a gender-sensitive design of the New World of Work.
 This includes conducting the work and family audit at RBI AG since 2020, and the promotion of active parental leave management.
-The work and family audit is a customized certification process for companies that is designed to provide support for the defining, evaluating and planning of family-friendly measures.
+The work and family audit is a customized certification process for companies that is designed to provide support for the definition, evaluation and targeted execution of family-friendly measures.
 In addition, this set of measures includes support for women in leadership positions and female talent through networking, coaching and mentoring programs.
-Examples include RBI's collaboration with women's networks such as the female factor and Fondsfrauen and its sponsoring of memberships in these networks for female RBI employees to give them the opportunity to participate in career training and mentoring programs.
-The objective is to create a work environment that provides equal career opportunities for men and women and to motivate and support female talent in applying for management roles.
+The objective is to create a work environment that provides equal career opportunities for men and women and to motivate female talent in applying for management roles.

 The second set of measures aims to select and develop female talent in order to develop a pipeline of female succession candidates for leadership positions.
 The Management Board areas have set targets for a gender-balanced succession pipeline and have developed individual strategies for reaching them.
 These strategies include measures for recruiting new talent and developing internal talent.
 Best practice examples include the Women Empowerment Cercle in the COO/CIO Management Board area and the Women in Risk initiative in the CRO Management Board area, which are employee-driven initiatives supported by the Management Board members associated with them.
 The Women Empowerment Cercle has pursued the objective of institutionalizing networking among women since 2017 and is driven by Group IT Delivery employees.
 The initiative hosts target group-specific events and promotes the sharing of ideas, knowledge and experience with subsidiaries.
-Other programs include the Women Empowerment Journey launched in 2021 - a virtual clubhouse or regular panel discussions and participation in the Vienna Daughter's Day.
+Other programs include the Women Empowerment Journey, regular panel discussions and participation in the Vienna Daughter's Day.